Skip to main content

 Frequently Asked Questions

-How long should my water heater last in Las Vegas?
+How long do water heaters last in Las Vegas?

-Due to our extremely hard water, water heaters in Las Vegas can have a slightly shorter lifespan.
-A well-maintained tank heater typically lasts 8-10 years, while a tankless model can last 20+ years, especially when paired with a water softening system.
+Due to our extremely hard water, water heaters in Las Vegas often have a slightly shorter lifespan than the national average.
+A well-maintained tank water heater typically lasts 8 to 10 years, while a tankless model can last 20+ years, especially when paired with a water softening or filtration system.

-What are those popping noises coming from my water heater?
+What causes those popping noises coming from my water heater?

 This is almost always caused by sediment buildup from hard water.
 The noise is steam bubbles escaping from under the layer of hardened minerals at the bottom of the tank.
-It’s a sign your heater is losing efficiency and is under strain.
+It’s a sign your heater is losing efficiency and is under strain, and it’s a great time to schedule professional water heater maintenance.

 Is a tankless water heater worth the investment in Nevada?

 For many Las Vegas homeowners, yes.
-The long-term energy savings, endless supply of hot water, and much longer lifespan often make the higher upfront cost a worthwhile investment, especially for larger families.
+The long-term energy savings, endless supply of hot water, and much longer lifespan often make the higher upfront cost a worthwhile investment, especially for larger families or homes with high hot water usage.

 How can I tell if my water heater is leaking from the tank?